Washington Wildlife and Recreation Coalition

 Distinguished Directors and Board-Members

 The Coalition has accomplished so many of its noble goals in large part because of the visionary leadership provided by an effective -- and bi-partisan -- Board of Directors.
-The organization's founding co-chairs were (former Republican governor and U.S. senator) Daniel J. Evans (b.
-1925) and (former Democratic governor and U.S. congressman) Mike Lowry (1939-2017), and the founding president was Elliot Marks.
+The organization's founding co-chairs were (former Republican governor and U.S. senator) Daniel J. Evans (1925-2024) and (former Democratic governor and U.S. congressman) Mike Lowry (1939-2017), and the founding president was Elliot Marks.

 Among the many, many distinguished individuals that have served (or are serving) as Coalition officers or Board members are: